jorgeedribeiro2001/psa_laser_program/readme.md

 6. Addition of templates with rectangles with rounded corners, slots, and holes:
     - Possibility to create patterns on the x and y axes in the holes, increasing flexibility and agility in project creation.

-These features enhance the efficiency and practicality of the Laser control system, resulting in better control and management of work performed, as well as increased productivity and work quality.

-C. Patoilo, D. Marques, J. Fitas, J. Ribeiro Report PSA Degree

 ### Program Organisation / Interface